- Johann Lamont MSP, Convenor, Public Petitions Committee

 will provide a vital update on how schools can work together with the NHS, voluntary sector and local authorities to improve the provision, commissioning and delivery of services.

-Delegates will explore different models of mental health provision in schools including authority wide approaches, improving links to CAMHS, and ‘whole?school’ approaches
+Delegates will explore different models of mental health provision in schools including authority wide strategies, improving links to CAMHS, and ‘whole?school’ approaches

 .
 Learn what schools can do to mitigate against the damaging effects of social media